MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/analysis/parallelization.rst

 Starting v.2.8.0, MDAnalysis has introduced process-based parallelization for virtually all analysis classes.
-This page will briefly explain what has changed in the :class:`mdanalysis.analysis.base.AnalysisBase` protocol, how it affects users and developers, when you should use parallelization (almost always!), and when you can abstain from doing so (rarely).
+This page will briefly explain what has changed in the :class:`MDanalysis.analysis.base.AnalysisBase` protocol, how it affects users and developers, when you should use parallelization (almost always!), and when you can abstain from doing so (rarely).